MoseleyBioinformaticsLab/md_harmonize/doc/guide.rst

 ~~~~~~~~~~~

 MDH was created to achieve creation and harmonization of compounds and reactions in
 the public metabolic databases.
-It is a command line tool that provides
+It is a command line tool that provides harmonize
+compounds/reactions in the public metabolic databases.

 Installation